globaltravelreport/global-travel-report/content/articles/exploring-the-surge-in-cruise-tourism-trends-and-future-insi.md

 ---
-title: '''Exploring the Surge in Cruise Tourism: Trends and Future Insights'''
+title: 'Exploring the Surge in Cruise Tourism: Trends and Future Insights'
 summary: >-
   The cruise tourism industry is experiencing a significant boom, reflecting an increasing interest among travelers in exploring the world from the deck...